remexre/evaltrees/doc/syntax.md

 # Syntax Accepted By Evaltrees

 Evaltrees accepts a series of declarations, as well as an expression to evaluate.
-Their syntax is described as follows:
+Their syntax is described informally as follows (All operator precedences and associativities follow the OCaml rules):

 ```plain
 decl ::= name pattern* '=' expr